sortbyfirstname/streamease/README.md

 # Streamease [concept]
 **Published via GitHub Pages - [visit site](https://sortbyfirstname.github.io/streamease/).**

-This is a concept for a fictional streaming service management tool product site, using a neubrutalism design style.
+This is a concept for the homepage of a fictional streaming service management tool, in a neubrutalistic style.

 I started this as a concept design made in Figma:
 ![Streamease](https://user-images.githubusercontent.com/26223591/172074156-3e28818c-7d41-4c1b-9d76-16fb7a8a0c15.jpg)